Roger "Hurricane" Wilson: Life and career

 Wilson was born in Newark, New Jersey, United States.
 Wilson's family relocated to Keansburg, New Jersey, when Roger was one year old, before the town was badly damaged in September 1960 by Hurricane Donna.
 He attended his first guitar lesson in January 1963, at age nine.
-Later on, Wilson started taking trumpet lessons in order to join his elementary school marching band, although he would have preferred to play the drums.
+Later on, Wilson started taking trumpet lessons to join his elementary school marching band, although he would have preferred to play the drums.
 In February 1964, Wilson witnessed the Beatles make their debut on the Ed Sullivan Show.
 Wilson acquired his first electric guitar, and for the next two years he played in various garage bands.
 With no local high school alternative, Wilson travelled to Woodward Academy (formerly the Georgia Military Academy) in Atlanta, Georgia, from 1967.

 By 1970, Wilson saw the Allman Brothers play free concerts in Atlanta's Piedmont Park.
 During his final year in high school, Wilson became drum major in the school's marching band.
 Following Duane Allman's death in 1971, Wilson investigated Allman's love of Delta blues musicians such as Robert Johnson and Elmore James.
 In 1972, Wilson worked at a college radio station and acquainted himself with the work of other bluesmen including Roy Buchanan, Freddie King, Albert King, and James Cotton.
 The following year he opened his own 'Roger Wilson Guitar Studio' in Atlanta and subsequently taught guitar there for 14 years.
 In 1974, Wilson worked as a freelance music journalist, writing for The Great Speckled Bird.
 As part of this work, Wilson went to Alex Cooley's Electric Ballroom and interviewed Roy Buchanan.
 Having played professionally since 1972, he started the "Roger Wilson Band" in 1978, which opened for both Albert Collins, and 38 Special, before breaking up in 1983.
 They also played at the Electric Ballroom, some four years after Wilson had interviewed Buchanan at the same venue.
 He later formed "Roger Wilson & the Low Overhead Band", which shared the stage with Albert King, Dickey Betts, Little Feat, Three Dog Night, Leon Russell, Edgar Winter, the Marshall Tucker Band and Roomful of Blues.